Berkeley Educators for Equity and Excellence (BE3) MA/Credential Program

 For directions on completing the GSE application, visit the GSE Admissions page.

-Besides the above application, there are three additional requirements for BE3.
+Besides the above application, there are two additional requirements for BE3.

 1. Subject Matter Requirement